StevenLwcz/StevenLwcz.github.io/_posts/2025-04-22-Memory-Regions-with-Memview-and-Gdb.md

 Understanding how memory is used in a program can help with many issues, debugging memory leaks, understanding program behaviour, security analysis, crash dumps and more.

-Gdb has many commands to help with understanding how memory is laid out and used in a process.
-It can also show you the internal format of an executable.
+Gdb has many commands to help with understanding how memory is laid out and used in a process as well as show you the internal format of an executable.

 What we will find out is the layout of our variables (.data, .bss, .rodata).
 What is on the heap and the stack?
 Can we find the environment variables?
 Can we examine the code areas (.text)?
 What else can we delve into?
 We will explore in this post.

 I'll be highlighting *memview*[^3] which gives a hex/ascii view of the region from the previous post.
+All examples can work with `(gdb) x /16c` (might need to tweak the address expression).

 ```
 # commands to start peeling back the layers